TwoPizza9621536/twopizza9621536.github.io/_drafts/2021-03-20-comparing-languages.markdown

 layout: post
 title: "Comparing Languages"
 date: 2021-03-20 12:06:00 -0500
+tags:
+  - C
+  - Java
+  - Python
+categories:
+  - Scripting
+  - Programming
+  - Languages
+  - Comparison
 ---

-This is a comparison of different languages.
-The first one is C.
+This is a comparison of syntax in 3 different languages as well as a test.
+It is just a simple and basic analysis comparison.
+To compare them I written a program that asks a number to write the character 'A' into a file that is also going to be provided by the user.

+## C

 {% highlight c %}
 // Define any preprocessor header files